NamesMT/starter-monorepo/README.md

   * Blazingly fast ⚡ with local caching and optimistic updates.
   * Designed to be scalable
     * > Things are isolated and common interfaces are defined and utilized where possible, there's no tightly coupled-hacks that prevents future scaling, things just works, elegantly.
+    * Any AI provider that is compatible with `@ai-sdk` interface can be added in a few words of code, I just don't want to bloat the UI by adding all of them.

 `*1`: currently the "stream" received when resuming or for other real-time users in the same thread is implemented via a custom polling mechanism, and not SSE. it is intentionally chosed to be this way for more minimal infrastructure setup and wider hosting support, so smaller user groups can host their own version easily, it is still very performant and efficient.